xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 **Template editor** is aimed at editing the code of the template files (.twig and .html).
 Use it when you need to change the template (layout) elements (not text description or css code).

 Let's consider some cases of changing the Invoice page as a sample of the **Template Editor** facilities.
-This can be useful if you want to make the invoice look different for a customer and an admin.
+You can use the tips from this article to make an invoice look different for a customer and an admin.

 First of all, you'll need to place an order as an admin and stop on the invoice page.